Help a Student: Donate Your iPad, iPhone or iPod touch

 Put your old iPad, iPhone or iPod touch to the best possible use – donate it to a public or private school or to a recycling program so it can be put to work as a learning tool for kids.
 Steve Glinberg, developer of the popular iPhone and iPad apps KidCalc Math Fun, 123 Color Talking Coloring Book, and 123 World Geography Coloring Book, today announces the continuation of his recycling program for iPads, iPhones and iPod touches, which brings high technology mobile devices into classrooms.

-With the recent release of the iPhone 4S, and also iPad2, iPads, iPhones and iPod touches that are no longer needed are going unused in homes everywhere.
+With the recent release of the iPhone 5, the iPad mini, and also iPad 4, iPads, iPhones and iPod touches that are no longer needed are going unused in homes everywhere.
 At the same time, children around the world are successfully using high technology mobile devices for learning in classrooms.
 Teachers are incorporating iPads, iPhones, and iPod touches into their curriculum at an increasing rate.
 However, schools are constrained by ever tightening budgets.
 Many of these powerful devices with the capacity to interest, captivate and teach children are ending up in drawers, or on shelves, where they sit hardly used after the owner upgrades a newer version.

 As a developer of education iPhone and iPad apps, I have been hearing from teachers and parents for two years now just how valuable a role iPhones, iPod touches and especially iPads are serving in classrooms.